 To successfully deploy your .NET Framework application, you must understand how the common language runtime locates and binds to the assemblies that make up your application.
 By default, the runtime attempts to bind with the exact version of an assembly that the application was built with.
 This default behavior can be overridden by configuration file settings.

 The common language runtime performs a number of steps when attempting to locate an assembly and resolve an assembly reference.
 Each step is explained in the following sections.
 The term probing is often used when describing how the runtime locates assemblies; it refers to the set of heuristics used to locate the assembly based on its name and culture.

-You can view binding information in the log file using the Assembly Binding Log Viewer (Fuslogvw.exe), which is included in the Windows Software Development Kit (SDK).
+You can view binding information in the log file using the Assembly Binding Log Viewer (Fuslogvw.exe), which is included in the Windows SDK.

 Initiating the Bind

 The process of locating and binding to an assembly begins when the runtime attempts to resolve a reference to another assembly.
 This reference can be either static or dynamic.
 The compiler records static references in the assembly manifest's metadata at build time.
 Dynamic references are constructed on the fly as a result of calling various methods, such as Assembly.Load.

 The preferred way to reference an assembly is to use a full reference, including the assembly name, version, culture, and public key token (if one exists).
 The runtime uses this information to locate the assembly, following the steps described later in this section.
 The runtime uses the same resolution process regardless of whether the reference is for a static or dynamic assembly.

 You can also make a dynamic reference to an assembly by providing the calling method with only partial information about the assembly, such as specifying only the assembly name.
 In this case, only the application directory is searched for the assembly, and no other checking occurs.
 You make a partial reference using any of the various methods for loading assemblies such as Assembly.Load or AppDomain.Load.